 In agreeing to the terms of the Service Contract, you agree to our use of outsourced service providers for the provision of our Services.
 If you require any further information on our use of outsourced service providers for this engagement, please contact us.

 Neither of us will be liable to the other for any delay or failure to fulfil their obligations under this Services Contract to the extent that any such delay or failure arises from causes beyond their control, including but not limited to fire, floods, acts of God, acts of regulations of any governmental or supranational authority, war, riot, terrorist activities, strikes, lockouts and industrial disputes.

-The terms set out in this part 16 of the Terms of Business apply:
+The terms set out in this clause 18 of the Terms apply: